Encharted Cook

 Process Photo 4 - Beating the dry ingredients into the creamed ingredients to make a dough.

-Add the dry ingredients to the creamed ingredients and mix well.
+Reduce speed to low and slowly add the dry ingredients to the creamed ingredients and mix well.

 Process Photo 5 - The cookie dough is wrapped in cling wrap.